Revocable Living Trust

 Las Vegas Lawyers – Revocable Living Trusts

 The main reason for drawing up a revocable living trust is to avoid probate after your death which will save your family a lot of time and money.
 If you include a revocable living trust in your estate planning you can rest assured that when you die your family will not have to deal with the ordeals and costs of probate.
-At The Law Office of Roger A. Giuliani, we can help you set up a trust as part of your estate plan that will provide for the administration and distribution of your assets after your death according to your wishes.
+At The Giuliani Law Firm, we can help you set up a trust as part of your estate plan that will provide for the administration and distribution of your assets after your death according to your wishes.
 And at the time of your death, our Trust Lawyers will be ready to assist your family throughout the trust administration process.

 Because of the complex probate process in Nevada, a revocable living trust is an especially important option for people living in the state of Nevada.
 Developing an estate plan that places your assets in a trust is vital if you wish to spare your family the cost and time of going through the complex probate process.
 When you transfer your assets into a trust, you grant your designated successor trustee full authority upon your death to administer and distribute your assets as directed in the trust.